The Artist – A. Thomas Schomberg

 The FINISH, 6.4.3, RUNNING BACK and THE START-FEMALE enlarged to 1/2 life size to commemorate the 100th Anniversary of the Detroit Athletic Club, Detroit, MI

-- The statue ROCKY created for the movie ” Rocky III”; on the grounds of the Philadelphia Museum of Art Philadelphia, Pennsylvania; the San Diego Hall of Champions Museum, San Diego, California.
+The ROCKY statue created for the movie ”ROCKY III” and located on the grounds of the Philadelphia Museum of Art Philadelphia, Pennsylvania.

 Major Works in Progress: